Gaurav-2001/DSA-Java/src/com/LogicBuilding/README.md

 ## Warm-up Programs
 - Write a program to add two numbers.
 [Solution]( https://www.mysirg.com/programming-examples/c-programs/)
 - Write a program to calculate the area of a circle.
 [Solution]( https://www.mysirg.com/programming-examples/c-programs/)
-- Write a program to print your name at the center of the screen.
 - Write a program which takes input as integers only that is restricted other characters from input.
 [Solution]( https://www.mysirg.com/programming-examples/c-programs/)

 ## Elementary Tricky Programs